19WDWU02/Library-CMS/Readme.md

 ## Installation

-This project requiresa stable version of  [composer](https://getcomposer.org/) to run.
+This project requires a stable version of  [composer](https://getcomposer.org/) to run.

 ```bash
 # Clone the repo